 Having won an international design competition in 2018, Space Syntax led an international, multi-disciplinary design team to apply a unique, outcomes-focused and evidence-based approach to the creation of a masterplan for the development of Nur-Sultan, the capital city of Kazakhstan.
 The design process involved the use of Space Syntax Integrated Urban Models to address a series of key questions:

-The masterplan creates a comprehensive set of proposals for the physical development of the city enabling it to deliver a future vision, shaped by local stakeholders, of becoming a liveable, sustainable and healthy city.
+The masterplan creates a comprehensive set of proposals for the physical development of the city, enabling it to deliver a future vision, shaped by local stakeholders, of becoming a liveable, sustainable and healthy city.
+The proposals cover three scales: city-wide strategies, opportunity area masterplans and local, tactical interventions.

-– City-scale strategies use forecast population and employment growth to improve and intensify the city in key areas before extending it.
+City-wide strategies use forecasts of population and employment growth to improve and intensify the city in key areas before extending it.

-– In considering how to accommodate growth, a series of opportunity areas masterplans were developed.
-Detailed proposals for these areas were developed with the intention that they also provide the chance to introduce new models of development into the city, including private-lead redevelopment, public-private regeneration, and public-lead improvement.
+In considering how to accommodate growth, a series of Opportunity Area Masterplans were developed.
+Detailed proposals for these areas were created with the intention that they also provide the opportunity to introduce new models of development into the city, including private-led redevelopment, public-private regeneration, and public-led improvement.

-– A series of small-scale, standardised, tactical improvements were proposed across the city.
-To enable the city to efficiently deliver these, Space Syntax created a bespoke GIS Plugin allowing city users to access advanced analysis and deploy improvements at scale across the city.
+A series of local, tactical interventions were proposed across the city.
+To help the city to efficiently deliver these, Space Syntax created a bespoke GIS Plugin, allowing city users to access advanced analytic tools, to ultimately deploy improvements at scale across the city.

 The 2030 masterplan demonstrates how the three key objectives can be delivered through a targeted set of development proposals, with scenario modelling showing that: